-13.7.41 The permanent above-ground infrastructure will result in permanent changes to land use and the drainage system.
-The change in use from existing greenfield agricultural land use is likely to create a permanent increase in impermeable area.
-The increase in impermeable area has the potential to create a permanent increase in surface water flood risk associated with the existing watercourses / ditches and IDB drains, however the impact from operational activities is expected to have a low magnitude of effect.
+13.7.43 The permanent above-ground infrastructure will result in permanent changes to land use and the drainage system from the existing greenfield agricultural land, the majority of which is permeable, to a permanent increase in the impermeable area.
+This increase in impermeable area has the potential to create a permanent increase in surface water flood risk associated with the existing watercourses / ditches and IDB drains.